seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 *Enter ALCIBIADES*

 **ALCIBIADES**
-Honour, health, and compassion to the senate!
+Honor, health, and compassion to the senate!

 **First Senator**
 Now, captain?